How we use Artificial Intelligence

 Improving our communication

-We use editorial tools with generative AI to help staff make our writing clear and consistent.
-It also helps identify gaps in our information and generate ideas for information to better meet our customers’ needs.
+Some of our staff have access to generative AI assistive tools to help make writing clear and consistent.
+We create initial drafts and summarise content to help us produce better communications.
+These tools also help identify gaps in our information and generate ideas for new information and services that better meet our customers’ needs.

 Working more efficiently